-Chapter 2: The Simulation Program and its Validation
+Chapter 2: The Simulation Program and its Validation2.1 The Simulation Program1

 The simulation program (ISM.EXE), which is written in C, is designed to construct in computer memory an Ising or a q-state Potts spin model of a specified type and to run that model (with a specified dynamics algorithm and lattice geometry, using periodic boundary conditions) so as to simulate a system of magnetic spins evolving over time.2 In accord with the aims of computational physics as discussed in Section 1.2, the spin model is studied to attain knowledge of real physical systems which are believed to have an analogous structure and functioning.